theavoid/theavoid/README.md

 Jr. Fullstack Developer
 -------------------------

-Hello, I'm void, junior back-end developer in Turkey.
+Hello, I'm void, junior fullstack web developer in Turkey.
 I like to learn new programming languages/tools.

 * 🌍  I'm based in Turkey
 * ✉️  You can contact me at [hello@theavoid.me](mailto:hello@theavoid.me)